atsign-foundation/docs.atsign.com/content/docs/reference/namespace.md

 ## Definition

-AtSign's CTO, Colin Constable says this in an interview on Namespaces:
+Atsign's CTO, Colin Constable says this in an interview on Namespaces:
 {{<br>}}
 "Most people are familiar with DNS (domain name system): for example, if you type “cnn.com”, “fox.com”, or “bbc.com”, you get news sites.
 But you can’t just type in “news” and expect the Internet to tell you which particular flavor of news you want.
 We need to create namespaces so that humans can remember the name and computers can translate it to Internet protocol.
 Once there is a namespace like “bbc.com,” you can reliably know that somebody owns that particular space, and it needs to be managed so that there are no clashes.
 For instance, you don’t want to type “bbc.com” and get sent to Amazon’s home page.
-That’s why they have to be unique, and we at The @ Company created a new namespace with @Namespace."
+That’s why they have to be unique, and we at Atsign created a new namespace with @Namespace."

 Feel free to read more on namespaces {{< a